Legobox-co/lara-ansible/README.md

 If you have problems or suggestions, please [open a new issue in GitHub](https://github.com/legobox-co/lara-ansible).

+## Note
+This project was built off [barns](https://github.com/lasselehtinen/barn) with the aim of extending and customizing for extra instances.

 ## License

 The MIT License (MIT).
 Please see [License File](LICENSE.md) for more information.